Brahmic scripts

 The Brahmic scripts, also known as Indic scripts, are a family of abugida writing systems.
-They are used throughout the Indian subcontinent, Southeast Asia and parts of East Asia.
 They are descended from the Brahmi script of ancient India and are used by various languages in several language families in South, East and Southeast Asia: Indo-Aryan, Dravidian, Tibeto-Burman, Mongolic, Austroasiatic, Austronesian, and Tai.
 They were also the source of the dictionary order (gojūon) of Japanese kana.

 History

 Brahmic scripts descended from the Brahmi script.
-Brahmi is clearly attested from the 3rd century BCE during the reign of Ashoka, who used the script for imperial edicts, but there are some claims of earlier epigraphy found on pottery in southern India and Sri Lanka.
-The most reliable of these were short Brahmi inscriptions dated to the 4th century BCE and published by Coningham et al. (1996).
+Brahmi is clearly attested from the 3rd century BCE during the reign of Ashoka, who used the script for imperial edicts.
 Northern Brahmi gave rise to the Gupta script during the Gupta period, which in turn diversified into a number of cursives during the medieval period.
 Notable examples of such medieval scripts, developed by the 7th or 8th century, include Nagari, Siddham and Sharada.

 The Siddhaṃ script was especially important in Buddhism, as many sutras were written in it.
 The art of Siddham calligraphy survives today in Japan.
 The tabular presentation and dictionary order of the modern kana system of Japanese writing is believed to be descended from the Indic scripts, most likely through the spread of Buddhism.

 Southern Brahmi evolved into the Kadamba, Pallava and Vatteluttu scripts, which in turn diversified into other scripts of South India and Southeast Asia.
 Brahmic scripts spread in a peaceful manner, Indianization, or the spread of Indian learning.
 The scripts spread naturally to Southeast Asia, at ports on trading routes.
 At these trading posts, ancient inscriptions have been found in Sanskrit, using scripts that originated in India.
 At first, inscriptions were made in Indian languages, but later the scripts were used to write the local Southeast Asian languages.
 Hereafter, local varieties of the scripts were developed.
 By the 8th century, the scripts had diverged and separated into regional scripts.